abztec2712/Rasta-2.0/README.md

-install node.js in your system go to terminal and run - npm start
+Install node.js in your system go to terminal and run - npm start
 Open terminal
 Go to your project directory and run - npm install